 B2B Marketing Funnel Stages

-When building out a B2B marketing and sales funnel, we need to start by laying the foundation.
+When building out a B2B marketing funnel and a B2B sales funnel, we need to start by laying the foundation.

 This means deciding what funnel stages to include and which customer journey analytics or KPIs are important to look at in order to determine if the stage is doing its job correctly.